fmidev/deuce-nowcasting/README.md

 # DEUCE v1.0: A neural network for probabilistic precipitation nowcasting with aleatoric and epistemic uncertainties

-This repository contains the source code used for the production of the results of the *DEUCE v1.0: A neural network for probabilistic precipitation nowcasting with aleatoric and epistemic uncertainties* manuscript by Bent Harnist, Seppo Pulkkinen, and Terhi Mäkinen.
+This repository contains the source code used for the production of the results of the *DEUCE v1.0: A neural network for probabilistic precipitation nowcasting with aleatoric and epistemic uncertainties* manuscript by Bent Harnist, Seppo Pulkkinen, and Terhi Mäkinen, as well as instructions below on how to reproduce those resuts.

 > The data for reproducing experiments is available at https://doi.org/10.23728/fmi-b2share.3efcfc9080fe4871bd756c45373e7c11.